jiisoft/jiiframework.ru/docs/guide-en/start-browser.md

 All of these structures are divided and provided as npm module.

 - `jii` (or `jii/deps`) - Framework's base classes and structures;
-- `jii-clientrouter` - Router, running actions on url changes; Working with `jii-urlmanager`;
+- `jii-clientrouter` - Router, running actions on url changes;
 - `jii-comet` - Comet client;
 - `jii-model` - Model with validators (which are mentioned in rules());
-- `jii-urlmanager` - Url parser, get route based on specified rules;
 - `jii-view` - View render component.

 ## Create frontend application